ConventionCatCorp/concat-docs/docs/guides/volunteers/volunteers.md

 ## Compensation

-If you would like, Registration can be set up to provide product discounts for volunteers.
+If you would like, Registration can be set up a [Product Discount](/docs/guides/products/discounts) for volunteers on particular attendance tiers.